Founder StoryMission

 Several factors drew us to Ireland specifically:

 Native woodland restoration potential.
-Ireland is one of the least forested countries in Europe, with only about 11% tree cover (and much of that is non-native plantation).
+Ireland is one of the least forested countries in Europe, with only about 11% tree cover — and much of that is non-native plantation.
 The opportunity to restore native ecosystems is immense.

 Quality of life.
 We wanted to raise our family somewhere with strong community values, good education, and genuine connection to nature.
 Ireland offers all of that.

+The core insight is simple: what if every home came with permanent woodland?
 Not a token green space that gets sold off in ten years.
 Not a developer’s promise that evaporates after handover.
-Permanent, native, professionally-managed woodland held in trust forever.
+Permanent, native, professionally managed woodland held in trust forever.

 The Commitment